 Deerskin opens with George (Jean Dujardin) leaving his old life behind him.
-Gleefully dispensing with his current coat down a service station toilet before meeting with an old man who is selling a vintage deerskin jacket.
-George is besotted with western style garment.
+Gleefully dispensing with his current coat down a service station toilet before meeting with an older man who is selling a vintage deerskin jacket.
+On first sight, George is besotted by the hideous western-style garment.
 Handing over a huge amount of money to purchase the jacket.
-His new garment emboldening his self image despite being too small and looking frankly ridiculous in unison with his other clothes.
-However George is happy as he drives on to his new future the precious deerskin jacket in tow.
+His new garment only emboldening his self-image despite being too small and verging on the bizarre.
+However, George is happy as he drives on to his new future his expensive purchase in tow.

-Finding himself in a small rural town, George takes up residence in a run down hotel.
+Finding himself in a small rural town, George takes up residence in a rundown hotel.
 With not a penny to his name, he pretends to be a filmmaker, coaxing a young barmaid and aspiring editor Denise (Adèle Haenel) into his imaginary world.
-His new found love of his deerskin jacket becoming increasingly sinister as it begins to talk to him.
-Both George and the Jacket agreeing to rid the world of all other coats and jackets.
-‘One jacket to rule them all’ ringing out as George hatches his plan.
-From here in on Deerskin descends down a path of dark and delicious comedy, as the jacket and all things deerskin begin to consume any reality George has left.
+His newfound love of his deerskin jacket becoming increasingly sinister as he begins to converse with it.
+Both George and the Jacket agreeing to rid the world of all other coats and jackets, ‘One jacket to rule them all’ ringing out as George hatches his plan.
+From here on in Deerskin descends down a path of dark and delicious comedy, as the jacket consumes George’s actions.
 The whole town becoming part of his sinister amateur filmmaking process.

-Deerskin carries a short 77 minute run time, but this is perfectly matches the anarchic story.
-The story of one man, one camera and a deerskin jacket, slowly descending into utter madness.
+Deerskin carries a short 77 minute run time, but this perfectly matches the anarchic story.
+As one man, one camera and a deerskin jacket, slowly descend into madness.
 Its final scenes beautifully set up earlier in the film.
 But I am certainly not about to ruin the end.
 Or give you further insight into this utterly delightful, bonkers and brilliant piece of dark comedy.

 Deerskin is a film designed to speak for itself, and while some will lap up its humour and horror, others will struggle to adapt to the world Dupieux creates.
 In a similar fashion to Peter Strickland’s 2019 In Fabric, Deerskin is unique, inventive and darkly delicious throughout.